History

 Valley Com began dispatching on August 1, 1977.
 Over the years, several public safety agencies entered contractual relationships with Valley Com for emergency communications services.
 In 2000, the city of Federal Way was invited and joined the relationship as the fifth owner.
 The most recent addition to the Valley Com family was King County Airport in February 2018.

-Since 1977, the staff has increased from 16 authorized positions to 133 in 2017.
-The administrative staff consists of a Executive Director, Operations Manager, Finance Manager, Payroll and Accounting Specialist, Human Resource Manager, HR Specialist, Administrative Services Manager, 1.5 Public Records Specialists, Administrative Services Assistant, Training Manager, and Training Assistant.
-A Technical Services Manager, Lead Network Administrator, 2 Systems Administrators, 2 CAD System Administrator, GIS Administrator, Technical Project Administrator and a Project Administrator support the technology.
-9 Team Supervisors oversee 59 Dispatchers and 44 Call Receivers.
+Since 1977, the organization has grown significantly, with staffing increasing from 16 authorized positions to 142.5 in 2026.
+The administrative team includes an Executive Director, Operations Manager, Finance Manager, Senior Finance Analyst, Payroll and Accounting Specialist, Human Resource Director, HR Specialist, HR Generalist, 1.5 Public Records Specialists, Administrative Assistant, Training Manager, Training Supervisor, and Training Specialist.

 In 1977, the first Valley Com facility was a 1050 square foot building that had been converted from a vacated volunteer fire station.
 In contrast, on June 23, 2002, Valley Com moved into a state-of-the-art 24,000 square foot facility with planned space for 20 years of operations.